 Social workers and Advocates work closely with Investigators to help build the trust with victims.
 That trust is essential to acquire a complete picture of a victim’s very personal story.
-This relationship puts victims in touch with the best resources available to help them move forward from a mindset of a victim to that of a survivor.
+This relationship puts victims in touch with the best resources available to help them move forward from the mindset of a victim to that of a survivor.

-From financial transaction card fraud to homicides, the Dakota County Electronic Crimes Unit (DCECU) is an invaluable partnership with the West St Paul Investigative unit.
-The DCECU uses cutting edge technology to process electronic devices and evidence for all types of crimes.
+From financial transaction card fraud to homicides, the Dakota County Electronic Crimes Unit (DCECU) is an invaluable partnership with the West St. Paul Investigative Unit.
+The DCECU uses cutting-edge technology to process electronic devices and evidence for all types of crimes.
 Once the DCECU analyses the devices the information is returned to the investigative department to further their analysis and ultimately charge criminals with the crimes they committed based on digital evidence.

-The West St Paul Police Department’s Facebook and West St Paul Police Twitter pages are managed by the Investigative Unit.
+The West St. Paul Police Department’s Facebook and West St. Paul Police Twitter pages are managed by the Investigative Unit.
 This ensures the validity of the information being reported to our community.
-Information such as public notifications, special events hosted by the department, helpful safety tips, snow emergency declarations, found pets, police ride-alongs and much more can be found on our Facebook and Twitter pages.
+Information such as public notifications, special events hosted by the department, helpful safety tips, snow emergency declarations, found pets, police ride-alongs, and much more can be found on our Facebook and Twitter pages.

 These steps will help you with the process of recovering property from the West St Paul Police Department.

 - Have your case number available when you call the Police Department.
 Provide detailed information regarding your case; including your involvement, the nature of the incident, the property type, and others involved in the case.
 The more information you provide us, the easier it is to find the information for you.